 A: There are many benefits to getting your child involved in competitive swimming, including:

-• Swimming promotes physical development, develops aerobic endurance and is one of the most beneficial forms of cardiovascular exercise.
-Swimming enhances a child’s natural flexibility and promotes muscle development.
-Swimming develops superior coordination.
+:: Promote physical development, improves aerobic endurance and is one of the most beneficial forms of cardiovascular exercise.
+Swimming enhances a child’s natural flexibility and promotes muscle development and superior coordination.

 Q: What is the swim team and why would I want my child to participate?

-A: It’s fun.
-It’s great exercise.
-It builds confidence.
-It’s a great way for your child to meet other kids in the neighborhood.
-It’s a great way for you to meet other parents.
+A: It’s fun, great exercise and it builds confidence.
+It’s a great way for your child to meet other kids in the neighborhood and for you to meet other parents.